sachu2212/LetsGrowMore/README.md

 # LetsGrowMore

-This repository contains the tasks that I'm completing while working as an intern for @LetsGrowMore.
+This repository contains the tasks that I'm completed while working as an intern for @LetsGrowMore.

 * Internship Category - Data Science and Business Analytics Intern
 * Internship Duration - 1 Month ( October 2021 )